International Girls in ICT Day 2024: empowering girls to lead in the digital era

 16 April 2024

-Since 2014, the academic focus in English technology curriculum has shifted from ICT to computing, emphasising the growing importance of computer science, coding, and computational thinking and the demand for skilled professionals in navigating complex technological landscapes.
-Despite the decline in the term 'ICT' amongst the chatter of school teachers and leaders, International Girls in ICT Day (April 25) remains significant for discussing pedagogical and social evolution, championing broader participation in technical subjects.
+Since 2014, the academic focus in the English technology curriculum has shifted from ICT to computing, emphasising the growing importance of computer science, coding, and computational thinking and the demand for skilled professionals in navigating complex technological landscapes.
+Despite the decline in the term 'ICT' amongst the chatter of school teachers and leaders, International Girls in ICT Day remains significant for discussing pedagogical and social evolution and championing broader student participation in technical subjects.

-This year, the international campaign's theme is leadership, highlighting the need for more women role models in STEM careers - something that we place at the heart of our wider educational goals through the I Belong programme and the Computing Ambassadors scheme.
+This year, the international campaign's theme is leadership, highlighting the need for more women role models in STEM careers—a focus that is central to the National Centre for Computing Education's wider educational goals, as can be seen through the I Belong programme and the Computing Ambassadors scheme.

-So, how can you empower girls to become leaders of fulfilling technical careers long-term?
+So, what can you do to empower more girls in your school to become leaders of fulfilling technical careers long-term?

 Promote role models in the classroom